natalieagus/50002/docs/FPGA/fpga_1.md

 >
 > An input pin with `pulldown` resistor will by default give a value of `0` if there's **no** input being supplied to prevent a *floating/undefined* input voltage.
 An input pin with a `pullup` resistorlikewise will give a value of `1` by default if there's no input being supplied at that port.
 It is useful to read abit about <a href="https://www.electronics-tutorials.ws/logic/pull-up-resistor.html" target="_blank">pull-down and pull-up resistors</a>  if you were to implement a unit from scratch like our Mini-Hardware Project.

-This document will <span style="color:red; font-weight: bold;">not</span> teach you how to define more inputs for use on the `Br` board yet, or use the 7-segments to display numbers.
+This document will <span style="color:red; font-weight: bold;">not</span> teach you how to define more inputs for use on the `Br` board yet, or use the 7-segments to display numbers (it's an **anode** 7-seg, meaning you supply low `0` to turn the digit on).
 If you're interested to learn more, read the tutorial from the original author about <a href="https://alchitry.com/io-element" target="_blank">Io Element</a>

 #### Turning LEDs `off`